 Paper, crayons and scissors – at first it sounds trivial.
 But it’s the first de facto contact with the product we all have: Using simple tools we explore different options and discover hidden issues.
 In this stage we’re able to make fundamental changes to the inner workings of your future web app without breaking the bank.

-The resulting paper-based application is something you can manually page through, and show it off to colleagues, friends and investors.
+The resulting paper-based application is something you can manually page through, and show it off to colleagues, clients and investors.
 Though the main reason for its existence remains the same, of course: It leads all of us through the further iterations until the launch day of your app.

 Most people make the mistake of thinking design is what it looks like.
 That's not what we think design is.
 It's not just what it looks like and feels like.
 Design is how it works.Steve Jobs